AI & Agents

 Is there a free OpenClaw skill for file storage?

-Yes, Fast.io's skill offers multiple free storage for agents, with MCP tools for workspaces.
+Yes, Fast.io's skill offers 50GB free storage for agents on the free agent tier, with 19 MCP tools for workspaces.
 No credit card needed.

 Do OpenClaw skills work with any LLM?

-Most do, including Claude, GPT-multiple, and local models.
-Fast.io integration is LLM-agnostic.
+Most do, including Claude, GPT-4, and local models.
+Fast.io and most instruction-only skills are LLM-agnostic.

 How much time do these skills save?

-Engineers report saving several hours weekly on reviews and testing.
-Exact gains depend on workflow.
+Engineers report saving several hours weekly on reviews, testing, and repetitive file and database operations.
+Exact gains depend on workflow frequency and task complexity.

 Related Resources